 + what the best product alternatives are of a specific smart home product.

 Furthermore, we have recently released our Playbook Module via which users can visualize and obtain a complete understanding of their (planned) physical smart home.
 Similar to how Google Maps Directions gives instructions on how to get from Location A to Location B, the SmartHomeDB Playbook provides instructions on how to upgrade a Home to a Smart Home.
+Another new service for your home is a USA Home Warranty which acts as an insurance policy against any appliances and systems you might have.

 Finally, we foresee that over time we will also become the preferred online destination for smart home hardware, software and service providers / developers as we are in the process of centralizing, standardizing and quality controlling the technical information side of the smart home landscape such as radio protocols, software drivers and application program interfaces (APIs).